 Charles Jackson has been a board member of British Cycling since 2004.
-Within British Cycling he is vice-chair of the board of directors and chair of the 'Audit assurance and governance commission' as well as sitting on the 'Major events commission'.
+Within British Cycling he is vice-chair of the board of directors and chair of the cyclocross commission as well as sitting on the audit and assurance commission.

 Internationally Charlie represents British Cycling as a delegate at the European Cycling Union since 2010 and sits on the UCI Road Commission.
 Recently Charlie has been selected by UK Sport for an international relations and development programme.

 Charlie is an active cyclist and a member of Chorley Cycling Club.
 In 2010 his business, Recycling Lives Ltd, was awarded the Queens Award for Industry as well as being the regional winner of the National Training Awards due to the work achieved with homeless people and offenders.